beltoforion/muparser/README.rst

 See Install.txt for installation

-Change Notes for Revision 2.3.3  (Development)
+Change Notes for Revision 2.3.3  (Development Snapshot)
 ===========================
 Security Fixes:
 ------------